steveberardi/starplot/README.md

 ## Coming Soon

 - 🔭 Scope plots - that will simulate what you'll see through a telescope eyepiece
-- 🪐 More objects - including planets, and a base library of deep sky objects (DSOs)
-- 💫 Plotting ecliptic
-- 🌐 RA/DEC Labels
 - ⚖️ Better auto font-size adjustment
 - ☄️ Better label collision detection and handling